mattshardman/test-docs/docs/index.md

 Outline the ['golden path'](https://engineering.atspotify.com/2020/08/17/how-we-use-golden-paths-to-solve-fragmentation-in-our-software-ecosystem/) for creating a new feature or component in the console ui
-Provide step by step instructions for how to create and test a new feature or component Describe in detail how we approach building UIs at Hasura using Test driven development what is a feature... what is a component...
+Provide step by step instructions for how to create and test a new feature or component Describe in detail how we approach building UIs at Hasura using Test driven development

 Shouldn't be considered 'set in stone', comments, criticism etc. are welcome.